Lent 2026

 Travel “The Way of the Cross” each Friday

-The Saint Luke’s Stations of the Cross, composed of fourteen framed woodcuts, depict the sorrow & agony of Christ’s Passion.
+Saint Luke’s Stations of the Cross, composed of 14 framed woodcuts, depict the sorrow and agony of Christ’s Passion.
 “Walking” this path each Friday is a powerful and meaningful Lenten practice.
-All are welcome!
+Join us also for the Ecumenical Crosswalk on Good Friday!

 Make confession: The Rite of Reconciliation